one-zero-one/restikle/README.md

     $ gem install restikle

+## Note: very preliminary release

+This is a very, very early 0.0.1 release of `restikle`.
+Please do not rely it for production code.
+In fact, I would not recommend relying on it at all the moment.
+At least until it gets towards a 0.1.0 release.

 ## Background

 Restikle is designed to make it easy to create all of the runtime integration components necessary for an iOS app using [CoreData](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/CoreData/Articles/cdBasics.html), [RestKit](https://github.com/RestKit/RestKit), and [CDQ](https://github.com/infinitered/cdq) to talk to a RESTful Rails back-end.